Celebs 'Go Red for Women' at NY Fashion Week show

 Nicole Hardy and Odilia Flores(Credit: Getty Images for for AHA / Fernanda Calfat)

-Nicole Hardy, left, and Odilia Flores walk the runway at the American Heart Association's Go Red For Women Red Dress Collection 2017 presented by Macy's during Fashion Week in New York City at Hammerstein Ballroom in Manhattan on Thursday, Feb.
+Nicole Hardy, left, and Odilia Flores, who is a Macy's manager, walk the runway at the American Heart Association's Go Red For Women Red Dress Collection 2017 presented by Macy's during Fashion Week in New York City at Hammerstein Ballroom in Manhattan on Thursday, Feb.
 9, 2017.

 Maureen McCormick(Credit: Getty Images for for AHA / Fernanda Calfat)